-Schoology, like any grade book, is an averaging tool.
+The online gradebook feature of the LMS is an averaging tool.
 Just because you see an A or a D today, does not mean that is the grade you will see on the report card.
 Pay attention to blank boxes, zeroes that can be made up, or teacher notes.
 Don't panic if the grade is lower than desired.
-Teachers are asked to update Schoology once a week.
-Some will do this on the weekend, some during the week.
+Teachers are asked to update gradebooks regularly.